 October 15–18, 2018

-Hosted by the Canadian Nuclear Safety Commission (CNSC) and the Canadian Nuclear Laboratories (CNL), the 2018 International Severe Accident Management Conference aims to bring together international experts in the field of severe accident management (SAM), in order to exchange current practices and challenges in SAM implementation.
+Hosted by the Canadian Nuclear Safety Commission (CNSC) and the Canadian Nuclear Laboratories (CNL), the 2018 International Severe Accident Management Conference (ISAMC 2018) aims to bring together international experts in the field of severe accident management (SAM), in order to exchange current practices and challenges in SAM implementation.
 The conference will focus on recent advances made in the understanding, development, implementation and verification of SAM.

 The conference will result in a summarized report documenting major best international practices, which will be disseminated to the Nuclear Energy Agency (NEA) Committee on the Safety of Nuclear Installations (CSNI).